epfml/disco/docs/TASK.md

 ### Task

-The `Task` class contains all the crucial information for training the model (batchSize, learningRate, ...) and also the scheme of distributed learning (federated or decentralized), along with other meta data about the model and data.
+The `Task` class contains all the crucial information for training the model (batchSize, epochs, ...) and also the scheme of distributed learning (federated or decentralized), along with other meta data about the model and data.

 The [`TrainingInformation` object](../discojs/src/task/training_information.ts) of a task contains all the customizable parameters and their descriptions.